Undergraduate Student Orientation

 You may find information on how to access and purchase the chosen novel on the NYU Reads website.

-Follow-up events and activities related to the NYU Reads theme will occur throughout the Fall 2022 semester.
-Stay tuned for more information via email as well as on our social media pages (@tandonstudentlife)
+Follow-up events and activities related to the NYU Reads theme will occur throughout both the Fall 2024 and Spring 2025 semester.
+Stay tuned for more information via email as well as on our social media pages (@tandonstudentlife).

 Past NYU Reads/First-Year Dialogue Selections: